fChristenson/the-question-in-question/src/chapters/software_architecture_and_design/page_000.md

 ## What Are the Trade-Offs Between Using Monolithic and Service-Oriented Architectures?
 ## What Are the Challenges of Building APIs for High-Concurrency Systems?
 ## How to Build Systems That Can Handle Sudden Traffic Surges?
-## What Are the Best Practices for Managing API Authentication and Authorization?
 ## What Are the Risks of Ignoring Scalability During Early Development?
 ## How to Build APIs That Can Handle Complex Data Interactions?
 ## What Are the Key Considerations for Designing Systems With Fault Tolerance?